xing-junyang/xjynotes/docs/形式语言与自动机/Decidability.md

 # Decidability

 Decidability is a property of languages.
 A language is **decidable** if there exists an **[algorithm](Turing%20Machine.md#recursive-and-recursively-enumerable-languages)** that can determine whether a given string is in the language or not.
+Apparently, decidable languages are the same as **recursive languages**.

 ## Inclusion Chain